eranns/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier-Studies

-Assignment in Data Science and Buisness Inteliigence.

-A Classifier based on Naive Bayes method.
+A Classifier based on Naive Bayes.
 Inputs : Train set , Structure file - lists the attributes of each feature in the dataset and Test set Output : The calculated classification by using naive bayes